 The Hon.
-Warren Truss MP is Deputy Prime Minister of Australia and the Minister for Infrastructure and Regional Development.
+Warren Truss MP has been the Federal Member for Wide Bay for 26 years and recently retired as Deputy Prime Minister of Australia and Minister for Infrastructure and Regional Development.

-He became Leader of the Nationals in 2007 and is the longest serving federal leader of any political party in Australia today.
+He became Leader of the Nationals in 2007 and at the time of his retirement was the longest serving federal leader of any political party in Australia.

 A third generation farmer from the Kumbia district near Kingaroy in Queensland, Mr Truss first won the federal seat of Wide Bay in 1990.